abarax/resume/resume.md

 Software Developer, 2006 - 2008

 - Worked on various government client sites implementing changes and new features in Java and PL/SQL.
-- Development and maintenance of Java Web services
+- Development and maintenance of Java Web services.

 Education